 The mud on the trail is slippery, the grass is slippery, the rocks and roots are slippery.
 Dead leaves that have fallen onto the trail can be especially slippery.

 Trails adjacent to normally tranquil streams can become rather dangerous during a heavy rain.
-In some cases, low water crossings can become impassable.
+In some cases, low river crossings can become impassable.

 Is Hiking in the Rain Fun?

 Hiking in the rain can definitely be fun!
-However, much like anything else, a positive attitude and preparedness are key.
+However, much like anything else, a positive attitude and preparedness are key in wet conditions.

-When you hike in the rain, you’re more likely to have the trail all to yourself.
+When you hike in rainy weather, you’re more likely to have the trail all to yourself.
 This can be a more fun and intimate experience with nature.

 Additionally, tranquil streams and waterfalls may be roaring, depending on how much it is raining.
 Roaring waterfalls make for a thrilling adventure.